HRV Challenge Studies

 Markers associated with the primary endpoints for HRV studies, such as infection rates, as measured by viral shedding (peak viral load and viral area under curve (vAUC)), and disease (the clinical syndrome or symptoms associated with experimental infection) are consistent and may be captured from the time of inoculation through to recovery and discharge of the subject.

-Volunteers for a rhinovirus study are pre-screened for anti-HRV-16 antibodies to look for immunity to the challenge virus.
+Participants for a rhinovirus study are pre-screened for anti-HRV-16 antibodies to look for immunity to the challenge virus.
 Naïve or serosusceptible individuals are progressed to further screening relating to protocol associated inclusion and exclusion criteria.
 Over 373 subjects have been safely infected with HRV to date and this model is widely accepted and practiced across the globe in the investigation of new treatments for the common cold.

 As the industry leader in conducting human viral challenge studies, we have developed a large Virobase, of clinical data paired with virological data, host genetics and immunology combined with an extensive biorepository of blood and respiratory samples.
 This “Virometrics” resource, in conjunction with our unique insight into the host response to viral disease, allows us to tailor study designs to each IMP.